KaiYan289/RLpapersnote/README.md

 81. Wasserstein distance is a much "weaker" distance than f-divergences (e.g. KL divergence), which means in many scenario, the f-divergence method will give either a infinite value / being invalid, or being uncontinuous, or losing a gradient.
 Intuitively, this is because Wasserstein distance represents a much "weaker" norm in topology (see WGAN paper for details).
 Wasserstein-1 distance is also called earth mover's distance.

+82. If you have a score model which estimates the gradient of log probability of some unknown distribution, you can sample from the distribution using **Langevin dynamics**.
+This is score matching method.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu